a-type/verdant/.changeset/olive-fans-argue.md

 This change also deprecates fields with `index: true` in favor of a new `indexes` part of a collection schema, which allows direct field pass-through indexes.
 This consolidates indexes in one place (or, two, with compounds...) and generally makes the typing simpler.

 Deleted a lot of extraneous TS typings.

+Store now only writes index values as top-level fields in the object written to IndexedDB.
+A snapshot of the object is still provided in a sub-key for future use.
+This should not be a noticeable change; Verdant had already phased out using the snapshot value in favor of regenerating the view from operations on first load of a document.